 I wish I could tell you how I began to understand the need to readjust the pronouns in that sentence.
 To look at who I was actually speaking to.
 To hold up a mirror.
 But I’m pretty sure there is no trick to it.
 And no short cut, either.
 Sorry.
 It comes down to is time.
 It is patience.
 It is perseverance.
-It is grace.
 It is forgiveness.
 And it is focusing on gratitude.
 That is what eventually propels us forward.

 It is that difficult and that simple all at once.
 I know it’s frustrating to hear, but don’t stop.
 The finish line is there amongst the pain, somewhere.
 And it will blindside you as completely as the starting line did.
 There is no warning.
 One day you will look around and be there.
 All you have to do is keep moving.

 And life won’t be perfect…but life never is.

 And the children will have the dad he chooses to be.
 And the dad they choose to accept.

 And I will have my beautiful life back.
 My life is beautiful because I choose to make it so.

 And she will exist forever and always in “our” world…even if he came walking back through that door.
 But she doesn’t have to exist in MY world.

 And I am beginning to wake up with starlight in my eyes…looking for the joy in each new day, because it is a gift that I choose not to ignore.

 And, he will wake up someday.
 He will snap out of it.
 He will remember me.